alimuratgultekin/CrimeSocioeconomic/README.md

 ## 🎯  Findings & Insights

-- The education levels did not have any effect on the crime rates.
+- Education levels didn't show a strong correlation with violent crime rates in this dataset.